Web addresses: motivate-biodiversity.eu

 IV.
 DATA STORAGE AND BACK-UP (WITH INTERNALS)

-Within the MOTIVATE project, data will be collected, processed, and generated between 02.02.2024 and 31.03.2027.
-The processing and publication of EVA and ReSurvey data will comply with the EVA Data Property and Governance Rules (euroveg.org/download/eva-rules.pdf).
+Within the MOTIVATE project, data will be collected, processed, and generated between 02.02.2024 and 28.02.2028.
+The processing and publication of EVA and ReSurvey data must comply with the EVA Data Property and Governance Rules (euroveg.org/download/eva-rules.pdf).

 V. DATA SHARING, STANDARDS & METADATA (WITH EXTERNALS)